06Jest/06Jest/README.md

 I'm a full-stack developer who likes building things that solve real problems.
 I work mostly with JavaScript, TypeScript, React, Node.js, and PostgreSQL, with a focus on writing software that's scalable and maintainable.

-Currently building uniThread CRM and spending a lot of time learning backend architecture, system design, testing, and DSA.

 ---